open-keychain/open-keychain/README.md

 # Build using Ant

+## Command Line

-1. Execute "ant -Dsdk.dir=/opt/android-sdk/ -Dndk.dir=/opt/android-ndk/ release" in the folder org_adaway with the appropriate paths.
+1. Execute "ant -Dsdk.dir=/opt/android-sdk/ release" in the folder org_apg with the appropriate paths.

+## Local.properties

-2. Alternatively you could add a file local.properties in org_adaway folder with the following lines, altered to your locations of the SDK and NDK:
+1. Alternatively you could add a file local.properties in org_apg folder with the following lines, altered to your locations of the SDK:

     sdk.dir=/opt/android-sdk
-    ndk.dir=/opt/android-ndk

-    and execute "ant release"
+2. execute "ant release"

-3. Build

 # Libraries